-For many teachers, when the problem is "Students need to learn X", the default solutions are "Lecture on X", "Assign reading on X", "Assign homework or a project that involves X", or "Test students on X".
-However, these can be anti-patterns, defined as "a common response to a recurring problem that is usually ineffective and risks being highly counterproductive" (Wikipedia).
-A lecture focuses on teacher actions, not student outcomes, and is rarely effective for the higher levels (e.g., analyze, evaluate, and create) of Bloom's taxonomy (Bloom, Engelhart, et al, 1956; Anderson & Krathwohl, 2001).
+For many teachers, when the problem is "Students need to learn X", the default solution is "Lecture on X", "Assign reading on X", "Assign homework or a project that involves X", or "Test students on X".
+However, a lecture focuses on teacher actions, not student outcomes, and is rarely effective for the higher levels (e.g., analyze, evaluate, and create) of Bloom's taxonomy (Bloom, Engelhart, et al, 1956; Anderson & Krathwohl, 2001).
 Students usually do readings, homework, projects, and tests without direct support from the teacher.
 Students overestimate their learning from lectures (Carpenter, Wilford, Kornell, and Mullaney, 2013), while student outcomes improve through social constructivism, when they interact to construct their own understanding (Chi and Wylie, 2014).

-Thus, when "Students need to learn X", a better solution is often "Use an evidence-based, social constructivist activity about X" where students construct their own understanding and practice key skills, with a teacher available to guide and support.
+Thus, when the problem is "Students need to learn X", a better solution is often "Use an evidence-based, social constructivist activity about X" where students construct their own understanding and practice key skills, with a teacher available to guide and support.
 From a pattern perspective, each evidence-based strategy is a high-level pattern, composed of sub-patterns that might be shared with other strategies.
 For example, Peer Instruction (Mazur, 1996), Peer Led Team Learning, Problem-Based Learning, and Process Oriented Guided Inquiry Learning (Eberlein, et al, 2008) are evidence-based strategies that use student discussions, for which a variety of patterns have been described (see list in Kussmaul, 2016).